 If you mention “fatal mining accident” to anyoneoutside the mining industry, most will assume that you are referring to a coal mining accident.
 However, those inside the mining industry will know that in any given year there are just as many fatal accidents in mining operations that arenotgeared toward coal production!

-On this page, the mining accident injury lawyer at the Doan Law Firm provides a summary of data taken from the websites of various federal agencies such as the Mine Safety and Health Administration (MSHA) and the Occupational Safety and Health Administration (OSHA).
+On this page, the Houston personal injury lawyer at the Doan Law Firm provides a summary of data taken from the websites of various federal agencies such as the Mine Safety and Health Administration (MSHA) and the Occupational Safety and Health Administration (OSHA).

 According to data published on theMine Safety and Health Administration (MSHA) website, there were 92 fatal injury mining accidents during the 3½ year period beginning on January 1, 2015 and ending on June 30, 2018.